Terms of service.

 (g) any indirect or consequential loss.

-10.6 Unless you notify us that you intend to make a claim in respect of an event within the notice period, we shall have no liability for that event.
+10.4 Unless you notify us that you intend to make a claim in respect of an event within the notice period, we shall have no liability for that event.
 The notice period for an event shall start on the day on which you became, or ought reasonably to have become, aware of the event having occurred and shall expire three months from that date.
 The notice must be in writing and must identify the event and the grounds for the claim in reasonable detail.

-10.7 This clause 12 will survive termination of the Contract.
+10.5 This clause 10 will survive termination of the Contract.

 11. Confidentiality

-11.1 We each undertake that we will not at any time during the Contract, and for a period of five years after termination of the Contract, disclose to any person any confidential information concerning one another's business, affairs, customers, clients or suppliers, except as permitted by clause 13.2.
+11.1 We each undertake that we will not at any time during the Contract, and for a period of five years after termination of the Contract, disclose to any person any confidential information concerning one another’s business, affairs, customers, clients or suppliers, except as permitted by clause 11.2.

 11.2 We each may disclose the other’s confidential information:

 (a) to such of our respective employees, officers, representatives, subcontractors or advisers who need to know such information for the purposes of exercising our respective rights or carrying out our respective obligations under the Contract.
-We will each ensure that such employees, officers, representatives, subcontractors or advisers comply with this clause 13; and
+We will each ensure that such employees, officers, representatives, subcontractors or advisers comply with this clause 11; and

 (b) as may be required by law, a court of competent jurisdiction or any governmental or regulatory authority.